UCLL-Frontend/oefeningen-frontend-deel1/site-specification.md

 ## How to Submit

-Deliver the assignment on the webserver.
-It must be available on [the class list](https://webontwerp.ucll.be/Ti-Front-end/reeksen/reeksoverzicht.html) under the title “sitespecificatie”.
-The URL should be as [https://r0938728.webontwerp.ucll.be/sitespec.html](https://r0938728.webontwerp.ucll.be/sitespec.html).
+- Push your code to GitHub.
+- Create a release "sitespec".
-Later on, this site specification will be the fifth page of your website.
+- The URL should be as https://github.../sitespec.html Later on, this site specification will be the fifth page of your website.

 ## Deadline

 The site specification is considered as exercise on lesson 1.
-You must deliver it as part of “Tussentijdse opdracht” with the deadline 12/10.

 ## Self Assessment